Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Browser: improved thumbnails layout.
     Improved - Browser: status bar now shows the folder being browsed.
     Improved - Player: continue playback after a jump if we were playing.
+    Improved - Player: option to disable bilinear filtering.
     Improved - Player: show the full path to the video in the tooltip of the infobar.
     Improved - Player: remember the state of the key image panel at the bottom between sessions.
     Improved - Annotations: new menus to manage annotations (unload, save as default, reload).
-    Improved - Annotations: button to toggle the side panel visibility.
+    Improved - Annotations: button to toggle the annotation pane.
     Improved - Annotations: improved performances of annotation pane and bottom panel for large number of key images.
     Improved - Annotations: improved user interface of key image cards in the key image tab.
     Improved - Annotations: key image tab now defaults to only show key images that are inside the working zone.